tldr-pages/tldr/pages/linux/medusa.md

 # Medusa

-> A speedy, parallel, and modular, login brute-forcer.
+> A modular and parallel login brute-forcer for a variety of protocols.

 - General: